broccolijs/broccolijs.github.io/src/content/plugins.md

 export default () => concat(['dir1', 'dir2']);
 ```

 As you can see, there isn't really any magic happening here, it's all standard Node code, just wrapped in a
 `build()` method that is provided an array of `inputPaths` and an `outputPath` to write to.

 # Caching

-Adding caching to a plugin is relatively straight forward.
+Adding caching to a plugin is relatively straightforward.
 Caching allows a plugin to skip its `build()` method
-if it doesn't need to do anything because its inputs have no changed.
+if it doesn't need to do anything because its inputs have not changed.
 We can use a couple of node packages to
 achieve this. [fs-tree-diff](https://www.npmjs.com/package/fs-tree-diff) is used to calculate a diff between the
 2 states of a directory, and [walk-sync](https://www.npmjs.com/package/walk-sync) which synchronously walks all
 the files in a directory and produces a list, which is passed to `fs-tree-diff`.